kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 <img src="../_static/sc02-2.png" width="600"/>

-Whle this code is meant to be used AFTER you have chosen an analysis strategy, you can apply new azimuth and amplitude constraints on the commandline, <code>-azim1, -azim2, -ampl</code>.
+Whle this code is meant to be used AFTER you have chosen an analysis strategy, you can apply new azimuth and amplitude constraints on the commandline, i.e. <code>-azim1, -azim2, -ampl</code>.

 The second section of <code>subdaily</code> is related to the RHdot correction.
 You must explicitly ask for it.
 There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
-The RHdot correction requires you know
+The RHdot correction requires you know :

 - the average of the tangent of the elevation angle during an arc
 - edot, the elevation angle rate of change with respect to time
 - RHdot, the RH rate of change with respect to time

 The first two are (fairly) trivial to compute and are included in the results file in column 13 as the edotF.
 This edot factor has units of rad/(rad/hour), or hours.
 So if you know RHdot in units of meters/hour, you can get the correction by simple multiplication.

 Computing RHdot is the trickiest part of calculating the RHdot correction.
 And multiple papers have been written about it.
 If you have a